Pacific-salmon-assess/SalmonLRP_WCVI_CK/README.md

 *Required for*: File of inputs for projections 'samSimInputs/CUpars_AllExMH.csv'.
 Tau values and the mean proportions of age by CU/inlet are manually input into samSimInputs/CUpars_AllExMH.csv.
 See step (8) below.

 **Step 5)** Calculate aggregate spawner abundances summed across indicators (except major hatchery facilities) to inlets, used to estimate pairwise correlations in abundances between inlets required for projections (see Step 6 below).
-The summed spawner abundances are calculated in the 'Watershed-Area-Model' repository.
+The summed spawner abundances are calculated in the 'Watershed-Area-Model' (wcvi-chinook branch) repository.

-*File*: R/Inlet_Sum.R ('Watershed-Area-Model' repository)
+*File*: R/Inlet_Sum.R ('Watershed-Area-Model' repository, 'wcvi-chinook' branch)

 *Inputs*:

-'DataIn/WCVIstocks.csv'(Watershed-Area-Model' repository) for list of indicator stocks
+'DataIn/WCVIstocks.csv'(Watershed-Area-Model' repository, 'wcvi-chinook' branch) for list of indicator stocks

 'DataIn/WCVIEsc.csv' (Watershed-Area-Model' repository) for spawner abundances by indicator population, provided by Diana McHugh (DFO South Coast Area, 2021, pers. comm.)